Differentiable Filtering for Learning Hidden Markov Models

 \section{Appendix}

-The appendix provides additional details on the related work, implementation details, and additional experimental results. \begin{itemize} \item \emph{Related Work:} A review of related literature on learning state-space models and connections to neural network architectures. \item \emph{Implementation:} Details on the implementation of each model, including library usage, training procedure, and hyperparameters settings. \item \emph{Experiments:} Additional experiment results complementing those in the main text, including training curves, Transformer-based model performance comparisons, and learned model interpretations. \end{itemize}
+The appendix provides additional details on the related work, implementation details, and additional experimental results. \begin{itemize} \item \emph{Related Work:} A review of related literature on learning state-space models and connections to neural network architectures. \item \emph{Implementation:} Details on the implementation of each model, including library usage, training procedure, and hyperparameters settings. \item \emph{Experiments:} Additional experiment results complementing those in the main text, including training curves, initialization sensitivity analyses, evaluations of parameter recovery, additional comparisons with Belief Net and nanoGPTs, and interpretations of the learned models. \end{itemize}